ibrahimabtula/TaskManagment/README.txt

 -TaskWinForm project -> App.config

 Insctructions:
--Navigation between comments and task and adding new task is performed from top three button -Double click on every grid opens corresponding form -Deleting comment is performed from "X" button at each comments row
+-Navigation between comments, tasks and adding new task is performed from top buttons -Double click on every grid opens corresponding form -Deleting comment is performed from "X" button at each comments row